Abhishekvao78/botser/README.md

- #HEY THIS IS A SELF
+ # HEY THIS IS A SELF  BOT